 Want to learn more?
 Check out Narrative

-I often get asked how I keep track of the ideas that come through my head on a daily basis, or how i know where to begin.
-The answer is rather simple…I do it on paper.
+I’m often asked how I keep track of the ideas that flow through my mind each day or how I know where to begin.
+The answer is simple—I put them on paper.

-With SCRIBZEE® and Hamelin notebooks :
+With SCRIBZEE® and Hamelin Notebooks, you can:

-- Save your handwritten notes in an ultra-secure cloud.
+Securely store handwritten notes in the cloud.

 How do we know when students and children are truly engaged during their work and daily tasks?
 Is there a way to learn about engaging factors, repetition in learning patterns, or complete loss of interest?
 Can we gauge what they’re learning without an invasive form of observation and interrogation?